 North Lake Locals Love . . .

 Wolfdale's Cuisine Unique: Well before Asian-fusion was a thing, chef Douglas Dale was wizarding up recipes influenced by his young apprenticeship at a hilltop temple in Japan.
-Serving house-smoked trout, tea-smoked duck, seafood stew, and a haute-cuisine burger with a cone of truffle fries, Wolfdale’s Cuisine Unique is still the most exciting fine-dining experience in North Tahoe.
+Serving house-smoked trout, Thai seafood stew flavored with tamarind, and a haute-cuisine burger with a cone of truffle fries, Wolfdale’s Cuisine Unique is still the most exciting fine-dining experience in North Tahoe.